The following document outlines the purpose, responsibilities and details of the Audit, Risk and Compliance Committee of the Board of Trustees.

-I. Audit Committee Purpose
+I. Audit, Risk and Compliance Committee Purpose

 II.
-Audit Committee Responsibilities
+Audit, Risk and Compliance Committee Responsibilities

-Financial Statements/External Auditors
+B. Financial Statements/External Auditors

-- Review with management and the external auditors the consistency and quality of the university’s external financial statements and disclosures, significant accruals, accounting principles employed, significant changes in the selection or application of accounting principles, unusual transactions or highly judgmental areas, alternative accounting treatments within GAAP, ramifications of such use, and the treatment preferred by the public accounting firm.
+- Review with management and the external auditors the consistency and quality of the University’s external financial statements and disclosures; significant accruals; accounting principles employed; significant changes in the selection or application of accounting principles; unusual transactions or highly judgmental areas; alternative accounting treatments within GAAP, ramifications of such use, and the treatment preferred by the public accounting firm.

 - Review the timeliness and appropriateness of management’s corrective actions in response to significant recommendations made by the external auditors.

-- Meet separately with the external auditors, university management, and management of the Internal Audit and University Compliance functions at least annually.
+- Meet separately with the external auditors, University management, and management of the Internal Audit and University Compliance functions at least annually.

-- Consult with management before any external audit firm employee who significantly participates in the university’s annual audits is hired in a senior financial position at the university.
+- Consult with management before any external audit firm employee who significantly participates in the University’s annual audits is hired in a senior financial position at the University.

 - Review and approve the Internal Audit and University Compliance charter, audit plans, and activities, including any work performed by third parties under their direction.